-If the received signal is greater than the minimum received signal strength in both directions of the link, then the link is feasible.
+If the received signal is greater than the minimum received signal strength in both directions of the link, as well as any noise received along the path, then the link is possible.

 Link planning software

 While calculating a link budget by hand is straightforward, there are a number of tools available that will help automate the process.
 In addition to calculating free space loss, these tools will take many other relevant factors into account as well (such as tree absorption, terrain effects, climate, and even estimating path loss in urban areas).
 In this section, we will discuss two free tools that are useful for planning wireless links: Green Bay Professional Packet Radio's online interactive network design utilities, and RadioMobile.